-Scary things seemingly loom around every corner when you’re struggling with a mood or anxiety disorder, and I’ve experienced most all of them.
-But, by far, the super-scariest of them all were derealization and depersonalization.
-Keyword in that last sentence, “were.”
-Let’s learn, and chill…
+Scary things seem to loom around every corner when you’re struggling with a mood or anxiety disorder.
+I’ve experienced most of them, and the scariest of all were derealization and depersonalization.
+What is this horror?
+Well, not as macabre as you might think.
+Let’s learn…

-I was the kid, and dealt with it often over the years – until it all went away.
+I was the kid, and have dealt with derealization and depersonalization frequently over many years – until they went away.

 Eight years ago, I ran a three-part series on DR/DP here on Chipur.
 Given their damaging power, and the lack of available quality information, I’ve decided to condense those three pieces into one for quick reading and reference.